fruit-bat/pico-sorcerer-2/README.md

 </a>

 ## Try it
-A pre-built binary can be copied directly to a Pico Pi.
+Pre-built binaries, found in the uf2 folder, can be copied directly to a Pico Pi.
 Connect your Pico Pi with a USB cable, while holding down the program button, then:
 ```sh
 cp sorcerer2_hdmi.uf2 /media/pi/RPI-RP2/
 ```